chatgptdev/minidynlang/LanguageReference.md

 - Resolution: lexical, with runtime TDZ checks for let/const.

 5. Expressions and operators
+- Arithmetic
-- Arithmetic: + - * / % (numbers). + also concatenates strings and concatenates arrays when both sides are arrays.
+  - Operators: + - * / %
+  - + also concatenates strings if either operand is a string, and concatenates arrays when both sides are arrays; otherwise numeric addition.
+  - Numeric representation and promotion: numbers are Int64, Double, or BigInteger.
+Promotion rules: if either is Double → Double; else if either is BigInteger → BigInteger; else Int64.
+  - Division: if evenly divisible in integer domain, result stays integer; otherwise a Double.
+Division or modulo by zero is a runtime error.
+- Unary
-- Unary: -x, +x (coerces to number), !x
+  - -x, +x (coerces to number), !x
+- Comparisons
-- Comparisons: numeric or string relational (< <= > >=).
-Throws on invalid type combinations.
+  - Numeric or string relational (< <= > >=).
+Allowed only for two numbers or two strings (ordinal for strings).
+Other combinations throw a runtime error.
+- Equality
+  - ==, != follow the rules in section 2 (numeric promotion across number kinds; number==string tries numeric parse; other cross-type comparisons are false).
-- Equality: ==, !=
+- Logical
-- Logical: a && b, a || b (short-circuit).
-Also and/or keywords.
+  - a && b, a || b (short-circuit).
+They return one of the operands (no implicit boolean coercion of the result).
+  - Also and/or keywords as aliases.
+- Ternary
-- Ternary: cond ? thenExpr : elseExpr
+  - cond ? thenExpr : elseExpr
+- Nullish
-- Nullish: a ?? b (returns a unless a is nil), a ??= b (assign b if target is nil)
+  - a ?? b returns a unless a is nil; otherwise b.
+  - a ??= b assigns only if the target is nil (works for variables, properties, and indexes).
-- Optional chaining:
+- Optional chaining
   - obj?.prop -> nil if obj is nil
   - obj?.[key] -> nil if obj is nil
-  - obj?.method(args) -> nil if obj is nil; otherwise call with this set (see below)
+  - obj?.method(args) -> nil if obj is nil; otherwise calls with this set appropriately (see section 7)
+  - Optional LHS assignment: a?.b = x and a?.[k] = x are no-ops if a is nil and evaluate to nil; otherwise they behave like normal assignment.
+The same applies to a?.b ??= x.
+- Comma operator
-- Comma operator: (a, b, c) evaluates left to right; value is last.
+  - (a, b, c) evaluates left to right; value is the last.
+- Assignments
+  - Assignments yield the assigned value.
+Compound assignments (+=, -=, etc.) apply the operator using the above rules and then assign.

 Indexing rules
 - Arrays: arr[i], negative indices allowed (normalize: -1 means last).
+Out of bounds is a runtime error; use at(arr, i) to get nil instead (negatives supported).
-- Strings: s[i] returns 1-character string; negatives supported; out of bounds: runtime error.
+- Strings: s[i] returns a 1-character string; negatives supported; out of bounds: runtime error.
-- Objects: obj[key] coerces key to string.
+- Objects: obj[key] coerces key to string; missing keys return nil (not an error).

 6. Strings and interpolation
-- Use ${...} inside normal strings to embed any expression.
+- Use ${...} inside normal strings to embed any expression; nested braces inside the expression are supported.
 - Escaping works only in normal strings.
 - Triple-quoted raw strings do not process escapes or interpolation.